majesticmushrooms/majesticmushrooms/README.md

 ## Usage

-> Start by logging into your facebook account, then search for a destination and see a map of the location and with live pictures pulled from the Flicker API/
+> Start by logging into your facebook account, then search for a destination and see a map of the location and with live pictures pulled from the Flicker API.
 Scroll down and click on pictures to enlarge for a better look, and if you like it, add it as a favorite to see where it was taken.
 If you change your mind, click on the map pin to remove it as a favorite

 ## Requirements

-  angular: ^1.5.9,
+  angular: 1.5.9,
-  angular-filter: ^0.5.14,
+  angular-filter: 0.5.14,
-  body-parser: ~1.15.2,
+  body-parser: 1.15.2,
-  mongoose: ^4.7.1,
+  mongoose: 4.7.1,
-  flickrapi: ^0.6.0,
+  flickrapi: 0.6.0,
-  bluebird: ^3.4.6
+  bluebird: 3.4.6
-  express: ~4.14.0
+  express: 4.14.0

 ## Development

-  bower: ^1.8.0,
+  bower: 1.8.0,
-  nodemon: ^1.11.0
+  nodemon: 1.11.0

 ### Installing Dependencies

 From within the root directory:

+ensure mongo is running
 sudo npm install -g bower
 npm install
 bower install
 npm start
 localhost:8000

+Obtain Google Maps API Key with Geocoder functionality as well Obtain Flicker API Key

 ### Roadmap